 You may be asked from time to time be asked to undertake other tasks that are considered to be relevant to your position.

 Qualifications to perform as a key member of the shipboard management team to fulfil the rank of at least second engineer or chief officer.

-Minimum of 2+ years at sea with experience as part of the onboard management team (SMT)
+At sea experience with experience as part of the onboard management team (SMT)

 Knowledge of ISM/ISPS/MLC